The Photochemical Birth of the Hydrated Electron in Liquid Water: Identifying the species

 \section{Identifying the \ohradical\ species}

 In all trajectories, we observed that the dissociating species originates from the water molecule involved in the initial photo-absorption event.
 However, in cases where the excitation is delocalized (see Figure 1\textbf{B} in the main manuscript), it is not straightforward to determine in advance which specific molecule will dissociate.
-To automate this identification, we analyzed all trajectories and computed the longest OH bond length for each water molecule.
-Figure \ref{fig:SIohradicaldistances}\textbf{A} shows these bond lengths for a representative trajectory.
+To automate this process, we first identified the two hydrogen atoms bonded to each oxygen at time $t=0$.
+We then calculated the longest OH bond distances for each water molecule.
+Figure \ref{fig:SIohradicaldistances}\textbf{A} shows the longest bond distance for each water molecule for a representative trajectory.
 It is evident that only one water molecule undergoes dissociation.
 This behavior is consistently observed across the full ensemble of trajectories, as shown in Figure \ref{fig:SIohradicaldistances}\textbf{B}, where we plot the average maximum OH bond length for each water molecule across all excited state trajectories.
 This approach provides a simple and reliable method for identifying the water molecule that forms the \ohradical.
+Additional confirmation of the \ohradical\ is presented in the next section, where we quantify the amount of electron density carried by this species.